 My other favorite place was the print shop.
 Heath and Katy finally went outside to sit and wait for me to get my fill.
 We learned all about the printing press and also how news got around and how long it took.
 One newspaper cost a week’s wages for your average person and advertising wasn’t really a thing yet.
 However, there were lots of personal and legal ads.
 The guy said sometimes husbands would purchase ads saying “don’t let my wife charge anything in your store” or “If Billy Smith has caused you any damage, he ran away from me” — in other words, “he’s no longer mine, don’t send me the bill for the damages”.

-We also visited the weaver, the tailor, the apothecary, a few general-type stores, the joinery (the guy who does baseboards, cabinets and other finish work in a house), a silversmith (lots of beautiful jewelry), the book binders, court house.
+We also visited the weaver, the tailor, the apothecary, a few general-type stores, the joinery (the guy who does baseboards, cabinets and other finish work in a house), a silversmith (lots of beautiful jewelry), the book binders and court house.
 There was no school house, if your parents could read and write they either taught you themselves or hired a tutor.
-Sometimes families would go into together on a tutor.
-If they couldn’t read and write, you didn’t learn, either.
+Sometimes families would go in to together on a tutor.
+If your parents couldn’t read and write, you didn’t learn, either.
 Katy really liked the store for ladies’ sewing notions.

 There were many interesting things in the apothecary.
 She had a replica of a leg cast used during the time period.
 It looks more pleasant than that plaster of Paris thing I had when I broke my arm.